The Definitive Resource

 - Free SSL certificate included

-- Automatic daily backups
+- Automatic daily backups with easy one-click restore

 - Malware scanning and removal